wmr513/reactive/README.md

 You will also need to be sure and run the AMQPInitialize class to setup all of the exchanges, queues, and bindings used by these examples.

+If you want to run the scripts, you will need to set an environment variable REACT_HOME that points to the directory containing the src and lib directory where the class files and libraries are located.

 Each reactive pattern I discuss in my session can be found in each of the directories matching the pattern name.